-A minimum of 68 units of coursework (beyond the MA degree) is required for the PhD in Communication for those with a UCSB MA degree (87 units otherwise).
+For those with a UCSB MA degree, a minimum of 68 units of coursework beyond the MA degree (including dissertation units) is required for the PhD in Communication.
+For those with an MA degree from another institution, a minimum of 87 units (including dissertation units) is required.
 However, students are encouraged to take more units when appropriate to their plan of study.
 Any student who completes all requirements but has fewer than 68 units may complete remaining units with any elective course approved by the Graduate Advisor.
-All of the required 68 units, with the exception of Comm 596, Comm 597, and Comm 599, must be taken for letter grade.
+All of the required 68 or 87 units, with the exception of Comm 596, Comm 597, and Comm 599, must be taken for letter grade.
+Further, all units, with the exception of Comm 599, should be completed before the student takes their qualifying examinations.

 Required courses should be taken at the graduate level (200 level and above).
 Undergraduate courses may be considered only when graduate courses in the topic are unavailable or when a student lacks appropriate background in the area, and only at the discretion of the student's advisor, the course instructor, and the Graduate Advisor.
 In such instances, a student should enroll in Comm 593 (Directed Reading), rather than the 100+ level undergraduate course, and discuss with the course instructor what additional work is required to make the course equivalent to a graduate level class.